 ADVERTISEMENT

-Starting at the end of October 2021, a newer model will replace the PX-S1000.
-While in the same design, the new Casio PX-S1100 comes with improvements in piano sound and speaker system.
-A Bluetooth function for MIDI and audio is also on board.
-The larger PX-S3000 model also gets a make-over – the new model here is the PX-S3100.
+A newer model will replace the PX-S1000 starting at the end of October 2021.
+While maintaining the same design, the new Casio PX-S1100 boasts improvements to the piano sound and speaker system.
+It also has a Bluetooth function for MIDI and audio.
+The larger PX-S3000 model has also been redesigned—the new model is the PX-S3100.

 >>>More information about the Casio PX-S1100.

 More compact than ever: The PX-S1000 weighs 11.2 kilos and measures 132.2 x 23.2 x 10.2 centimeters (W x H x D).
 This makes it even more compact than the already rather slim Casio PX-160.
-At first glance, the S1000 almost looks like a simple master keyboard intended for computer use only.
+At first glance, the S1000 almost looks like a simple MIDI controller intended for computer use only.
 You would hardly expect it to have built-in speakers!

-The Casio PX-S1000 is available in either black or white – it looks really chic with its glossy surface finish.
-The control panel is strikingly different: the power button and the volume knob are the only conventional elements, seven illuminated touch buttons control the rest.
+The Casio PX-S1000 is available in black or white and has a chic, glossy surface finish.
+The control panel is strikingly different; the power button and volume knob are the only conventional elements.
+Seven illuminated touch buttons control the rest.

-All of this emphasizes the slim look and contributes to the overall stylish impression of this portable piano.
-In fact, the Casio PX-S1000 also won the recent “Red Dot Award” design competition in the prestigious “Product Design” category.
+All of this emphasizes the slim look and contributes to the stylish overall impression of this portable piano.
+In fact, the Casio PX-S1000 recently won the “Red Dot Award” in the “Product Design” category.

 Casio PX-S1000 Touch Panel